Dosage Guide

 Reconstitution Steps

-Important: This guide is for educational purposes only and is not medical advice.
+This guide is for educational purposes only and is not medical advice.
 For research use only.
 Not for human or animal use.
 LAB ONLY.

 Dosing Overview